Kaitlan Collins: CNN (2017–present)

 In July 2017, CNN hired Collins as part of its efforts in covering presidential news.
 As a member of the press corps, Collins reported on six or more of Trump's international presidential trips.
 Collins was involved in an incident with the Trump administration on July 25, 2018, when she attended a photo op in the Oval Office as the day's pool reporter.
 As the event concluded, Collins asked Trump a series of questions about Vladimir Putin and about Trump's former attorney Michael Cohen.
 Trump ignored her questions.

-Collins was subsequently barred from a Trump administration press conference in the White House Rose Garden that afternoon and was told by senior White House officials that such questions were "inappropriate for that venue".
-Trump's press secretary Sarah Sanders said that Collins had "shouted questions and refused to leave"; Trump's advisor Kellyanne Conway said that the action was about "being polite".
+Collins was subsequently barred from a Trump administration press conference in the White House Rose Garden that afternoon, and was told by senior White House officials that such questions were "inappropriate for that venue".
+Trump's press secretary Sarah Huckabee Sanders said that Collins had "shouted questions and refused to leave"; Trump's advisor Kellyanne Conway said that the action was about "being polite".
 Trump's deputy chief of staff for communications, Bill Shine, objected to the characterization of the White House's action as a "ban" but "declined to tell reporters what word he would use to characterize the White House's decision to block her from attending the event".
 CNN stated that Collins' ban was "retaliatory" and "not indicative of an open and free press".
 The White House Correspondents Association called the ban "wholly inappropriate, wrong-headed, and weak."
 Jay Wallace, president of Fox News, issued a statement in support of Collins, saying that his organization "[stood] in strong solidarity with CNN for the right to full access for [its] journalists as part of a free and unfettered press."

 Collins was the CNN White House correspondent for a large part of the written and televised live coverage of the 2020 election, and was subsequently promoted to chief White House correspondent for the incoming Biden administration on January 11, 2021.
 At a briefing that took place a few weeks after the election, Trump's Press Secretary Kayleigh McEnany refused to take a question from Collins and called her an "activist".
 At 28, she was the youngest chief White House correspondent in CNN's history, and one of the youngest chief correspondents for a major media network.